Beating the Odds: Estate Planning and Business Succession

 Providing Asset Protection for Beneficiaries

-Even beneficiaries who will be charged with control of an ongoing business may receive their interests in trust.
-The modern approach to trust drafting can give a beneficiary control of trust assets for all practical purposes, while preserving the asset protection features that make trusts so attractive in the first place.
+Even beneficiaries who will be charged with controlling an ongoing business may receive their interests in trust.
+The modern approach to trust drafting can give a beneficiary control of trust assets for all practical purposes while preserving the asset protection features that make trusts so attractive.

 Establishing a Dynasty